-test has been completed in the banking sector, conducted by the Bulgarian National Bank, with the help of an external consultant, following the methodology established by the ECB.
-The BNB has addressed follow-up recommendations to banks.
-Their implementation is ongoing.
-The design of the exercise, however, deviated to some extent from international practice in terms of independence and transparency.
+The Bulgarian National Bank, with the support of an external consultant, conducted an asset quality review and stress tests of the entire system following the methodology established by the ECB.
+The design of the exercise, however, deviated to some extent from international practice for country specific reviews in terms of independence and transparency.